hutou/tablo/README.md

 ### Table

-To create a table, the only parameter required is the Enumerable data source, all other *named* parameters have default values.
+To create a table, the only parameter required is the Enumerable data source, all other *named* parameters have default values,and the same goes for column creation.

 for example :
 ```crystal